kuzzleio/kuzzle/docs/API.STOMP.md

     action: 'update',
     collection: '<data collection>',
     controller: 'write',
-    requestId: '<unique request ID>'  // The query that updated the document }
+    requestId: '<unique request ID>',  // The query that updated the document
+    metadata: {
+      // metadata embedded in the modifying request
+    }
+  }
 }
 ```